nausheenfatma/CanadaImmigrationHelpdesk_UsingGenAI/README.md

         iii) Question: Can I apply for my spouse's open work permit while he is already visiting Canada?

     ii.
-Calculator tools:
+Calculator tool(s):

-    Few examples how calculators can be invoked:
+    Few examples of how calculators can be invoked:

         i) Qusetion: I have a family PR application: myself, my spouse and 2 kids.
 How much will be my total fees?